LERCAutomation/DataExtractor-ArcPro-UserGuide/preface/preface.rst

 This guide is released under the `GNU Free Documentation License (FDL) v1.3 <http://www.gnu.org/licenses/fdl.html>`_.
 Permission is granted to copy, distribute and/or modify this document under the terms of the license.

-The tool took a lot of time and money to develop and still requires further development and ongoing support to maintain and enhance it.
-As a contribution towards this cost there is now a voluntary support fee of £30 for the DataExtractor per organisation per year.
-Any additional contributions towards costs would also be gratefully received.
-Enquiries can be made via email to `Andy <mailto:andy@andyfoyconsulting.co.uk>`_.
+Please remember, however, that the tool cost a lot of money to develop and still requires further development and ongoing support.
+Hence any contributions towards costs would be gratefully received.
+Enquiries can be made via email to `Andy Foy <mailto:andy@andyfoyconsulting.co.uk>`_.

 .. index::